 Specifically related to regulatory compliance, here are more red flags to watch out for:

-- No mention of complaint management and tracking or remediation
+- No mention of complaint management, complaint tracking or remediating complaints

-- Lacks evidence of board approval of existing vendor management activities
+- No evidence of board approval of existing vendor management activities

 Remember, at the end of the day, it’s your responsibility to protect your organization and its customers.